svk1995/Android-app/README.md

 This app was developed in Android studio.
-It attempts to authenticate the user by checking for google sign in credentials.
 The Test Case Sheet.xlsx has the unit testing results for Android application for homework 2.
+AWS Device Farm Test.txt, AWS_Device_Farm.jpg and ParsingResults.txt are for the application testing.